cially/cially/pangolin-setup.md

 ### The changes we need to make to the `docker-compose.yaml` file.

-First of all, we will remove all `ports` entries as these are no longer required if we are using a Newt.
-If we are not using a Newt and only using a Local site, skip this.
+The first step is to remove all `ports` entries as these are no longer required if we are using a Newt.
+If we are not using a Newt and only using a Local site, skip this and leave the ports where they are in the file.

 Initially our `docker-compose.yaml` file would look like this:
 ```